Robin Scott (singer): African phase

 As a development of the ethnic references on The Official Secrets Act and the Stiff releases, Scott found a new musical direction, producing an EP of African acts in Kenya.
 This led to the album Jive Shikisha! (credited to Robin Scott & Shikisha), recorded in Kenya and the UK between 1983 and 1984, with musicians from several different African states.
 The album featured a female vocal trio from South Africa, Shikisha (hence the album title), Wally Badarou and Julian Scott.

 Most of this world music was originally suppressed, but was remastered and released in 2003.
 The resurgence of interest in Scott and the history of "Pop Muzik" follows U2's use of the Steve Osborne remix opening their PopMart tour.
 Remixes have come from all sides, from Marcus' "Pop Muzic 2001" in 2002, and by Junior Vasquez and the Dub Pistols in 2003.

 In 2003 a collection of Scott's artwork was shown at the Ensign Gallery in London. and a compilation including both retrospective studio recording and period demos was released with title of Life Class featuring artwork from the exhibition.

 Scott appeared in the Countdown Spectacular two-concert series in Australia between late August and early September 2007, where he performed "Pop Muzik" live for the first time.
 In 2009, an album featuring the original 1979 mix and thirteen remixes of "Pop Muzik" was issued by Union Square.

 Recent work

-In August 2017, Scott released his latest album Emotional DNA in digital format.
+In August 2017, Scott released the album Emotional DNA in digital format.
+On 5 July 2023, Scott released the first new single by M in 41 years, a track called "Break the Silence". and, also under the *M*/Robin Scott moniker, released The FAQs of Life on 11 July 2025 through BMG.